 Once you confirm, the entry is hard-deleted from the database.
 There's no soft-delete, no trash folder, no five-second undo toast.
 If you genuinely need it back, you'll have to re-enter it from your Z-report.

-03 When to edit instead
+03 When should I edit instead of delete?

 Most "delete this entry" intents are actually "fix this entry".
 If the cash amount is wrong, edit it — don't delete and re-create.
 Edits are easier to reason about later than gaps in your data, and they preserve the entry's timestamps and audit trail.